JustNrik/DIExample/README.md

 # DIExample
-Example of how to use DependencyInjection on Visual Basic .NET v15.5
+Example of how to use DependencyInjection on Visual Basic .NET v15.5 and Visual C# v7.3

-C# will be added soon